 ExpressVPN

 ExpressVPN is a popular VPN that offers fast speeds and an intuitive interface.
 It also works with different streaming services like Netflix and Hulu.
-There’s no shortage of compatibility options, as ExpressVPN is compatible with multiple operating systems, smart devices, and browser support for Chrome, Firefox, and Edge.
+There’s no shortage of compatibility options: ExpressVPN supports multiple operating systems, smart devices, and browsers, including Chrome, Firefox, and Edge.

 The downside to ExpressVPN is that it’s a little pricey.
-Plans start at $6.67/mo (billed annually), which is more than Nord and Surfshark.
-It’s also missing a few of the features we’d like to have, like malware and antivirus protection.
+Plans start at $3.49/mo, which is more than Nord and Surfshark.
+It’s also missing a few features we’d like, like malware and antivirus protection.

 Best password manager extensions

 If you’ve never used a password manager, you may be missing out on important data security.
 A password manager can store your login credentials securely while keeping a record of your usernames and passwords.
 Many also store credit card numbers and bank account data.
-Password managers are good for cybersecurity because most use encrypted storage to prevent hackers from gaining access to your data and threatening your online safety.
+Password managers are good for cybersecurity because most use encrypted storage to prevent hackers from accessing your data and compromising your online safety.

 NordPass

 From the makers of NordVPN, NordPass can organize your login credentials, credit cards, safe notes, and more.
-It includes lots of multi-factor authentication options for better security including authentication apps, security keys, and backup codes to keep all this information safe.
+It includes multiple-factor authentication options for added security, such as authentication apps, security keys, and backup codes, to keep all this information safe.

 NordPass has extensive compatibility, with extensions for Chrome, Firefox, Safari, Edge, and Opera.

-However, the free plan lacks features like password health to identity weak passwords, data breach scanning, and emergency access.
+However, the free plan lacks features like password health to identify weak passwords, data breach scanning, and emergency access.
 Otherwise, we're pretty impressed by NordPass.

-Roboform has a free version and paid-tier plans.
+RoboForm has a free version and paid-tier plans.
 If you get the free version, you’ll have access to features like unlimited password storage, autofill, and a password generator.
-The paid plans start at $2.66/mo (billed annually) and they come with extras like access on all devices, the ability to grant and receive emergency access, and complete password sharing capabilities.
+The paid plans start at $1.59/mo, and they include extras such as access across all devices, the ability to grant and receive emergency access, and complete password-sharing capabilities.

-Roboform's only drawbacks may its hard-to read privacy policy and customer support.
-The policy webpage uses plain text, so it can be difficult to parse.
-We also found customer support to be limited, especially if you opt for the free plan, and slow to respond.
+RoboForm's only drawbacks may be its hard-to-read privacy policy and customer support.
+The policy webpage uses plain text, making it difficult to parse.
+We also found customer support to be limited, especially for the free plan, and slow to respond.

 Keeper

 This password manager works with almost any browser.
 User data is stored in one vault to keep everything private and secure.
-Like some other options, Keeper will allow you to store credit card and banking information.
-It also comes with a security audit feature that shows you if the software considers your password strong enough.
+Like some other options, Keeper lets you store credit card and banking information.
+It also includes a security audit feature that shows whether the software considers your password strong enough.

 Best ad and tracker blocker extensions

 Have you ever wanted to browse the internet anonymously?
 You might like to rid yourself of those intrusive ads that seem to pop up out of nowhere.
-Ad and tracker blocking tools can get rid of those ads as well as protect your online privacy.
+Ad and tracker-blocking tools can remove those ads and protect your online privacy.

 Total Adblock

-With Total Adblock, you get plenty of features, like security from malicious websites and unwanted ad blocking.
+With Total Adblock, you get plenty of features, like security from malicious websites and unwanted ads.
 The software also lets you manage trusted websites and whitelist sites you want to support.

-It’s compatible with some of the most frequently used web browsers, like Chrome, Edge, and Firefox, and has an option for iOS and Android devices.
+It’s compatible with some of the most widely used web browsers, including Chrome, Edge, and Firefox, and offers an option for iOS and Android devices.

 The free version of Total Adblock excludes the top 15,000 websites, so that may not help you block many ads.
 While using the free version, some users reported frequent pop-ups encouraging an upgrade to the Premium plan, which can be annoying.